motamman/signalk-meteo/README.md

 3. **API errors**: Check your API key validity and usage limits
 4. **"Could not validate API key" warning**: Check your Meteoblue API key and internet connectivity
 5. **Usage notifications**: Monitor your API usage in `environment.outside.meteo.system.account` - notifications will appear at 80% and 90% usage
+6. **Moving forecasts not working**: Check that "Auto-Enable Moving Forecasts" is enabled in config, or manually enable via `commands.meteo.engaged`
+7. **Stuck in stationary mode**: Verify vessel has heading and SOG data, or check if moving forecasts are manually disabled via `commands.meteo.engaged`

 ### Debug Information
 Enable debug logging in SignalK to see detailed plugin operation including: